reparke/TAC348-Making-Smart-Devices/_assignments/unused/a07_shared_evironment_monitor/a7_enviroment_monitor.md

 ## Overview

-This assignment is to create a public temperature feed for ITP 348.
+This assignment is to create a public temperature feed for TAC 348.
 You will send from your home as public event to the Particle cloud.
 You will then use an OLED to display two screens: 1) feed of the most recent temperatures from all students, and 2) your own temperature along with the average and max of all the temperatures.

 Here is an example: